-But patients and medical practices benefit from having data that is always current, for example, to correctly complete documents such as prescriptions and referrals.
+Patients and medical practices also benefit from data that is always up-to-date – for example, it means that documents such as prescriptions and referrals can be completed correctly.

-Together with gender data, the photo is intended to prevent misuse of the card or a mix-up with another card.
+Together with details of the person’s gender, the photo is intended to prevent misuse of the card or a mix-up with another card.

 Well cared for in the EU with the eGK